Eben-Ezer

 Eben-Ezer (אֶבֶן הָעֵזֶר) is a location that is mentioned by the Books of Samuel as the scene of battles between the Israelites and Philistines.
-It is specified as having been less than a day's journey by foot from Shiloh, near Aphek, in the neighbourhood of Mizpah, near the western entrance of the pass of Bethoron.
+It is specified as having been less than a day's journey by foot from Shiloh, near Aphek, in the vicinity of Mizpah, near the western entrance of the pass of Bethoron.
 Its location has not been identified in modern times with much certainty, with some identifying it with Beit Iksa, and others with Dayr Aban.

 Biblical mentions

 The placename appears in the Books of Samuel in two narratives: